Top tips for first-time van drivers

 “Everything we do is designed to inspire confidence, respond to individual driver and rider needs, make our courses fun and drive road safety forward.”

-2) Finding out where all the controls are and what features your new van has are vital.
-Just looking for the lights while you are moving can take your eyes off the road for a few seconds - at just 30 MPH you cover the ground at 45 feet per second so two seconds to find the lights and you have travelled the length of two double decker buses without looking at the road.
+- Finding out where all the controls are and what features your new van has is vital.
+Just looking for the lights while you are moving can take your eyes off the road for a few seconds - at just 30 MPH you cover the ground at 45 feet per second so two seconds to find the lights and you have travelled the length of two double-decker buses without looking at the road.

-3) What are the dimensions of the van?
-Is it a standard or long wheel base?
+- What are the dimensions of the van?
+Is it a standard or long wheelbase?
 How tall is it – will it get into carparks with a height restriction?
 Knowing the width and height of your vehicle will help in stressful situations where you might not know if you will fit!

-5) The best way to drive a van is calmly.
+- The best way to drive a van is calm.
 Rushing around won't necessarily get you to your destination faster but it will cause you stress and tempt you to take risks and could annoy other road users.

-6) Before you put your foot down, check the speed limit – vans have a different speed limit than cars and you need to be aware of these.
-Single carriageway roads on a national speed limit sign means 50 for a van and on a dual carriageway with a national speed limit sign it’s 60 – both 10mph slower than for cars.
+- Before you put your foot down, check the speed limit – vans have a different speed limit than cars and you need to be aware of these.
+Single carriageway roads on a national speed limit sign mean 50 for a van and on a dual carriageway with a national speed limit sign it’s 60 – both 10mph slower than for cars.

-8) The final tip is to make a difference to road safety – show other road users how a good van driver behaves.
-Be patient and friendly: if someone is hesitant give them time - they might not be as experienced as you and remember that not everyone has your view from their driving seat.
+- The final tip is to make a difference to road safety – show other road users how a good van driver behaves.
+Be patient and friendly: if someone is hesitant, give them time - they might not be as experienced as you and remember that not everyone has your view from their driving seat.

 It may surprise you to learn that one of the greatest risks to your safety whilst driving – and particularly for those who tend to be on the road for very long periods at a time, such as van drivers – is sitting in an incorrect position.